oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-resource.md

 * `includeServerOutInPodLog`: Specifies whether the server .out file will be included in the Pod's log.
 Defaults to true.
 * `logHome`: The directory in a server's container in which to store the domain, Node Manager, server logs, server *.out, introspector .out, and optionally HTTP access log files if `httpAccessLogInLogHome` is true.
 Ignored if `logHomeEnabled` is false.
 * `logHomeEnabled`: Specifies whether the log home folder is enabled.
 Defaults to true if `domainHomeSourceType` is PersistentVolume; false, otherwise.
+* `logHomeLayout`: Specifies how the log files are organized under the `logHome` directory.
+Default to `BY_SERVER` or not specified, domain and introspector.out are placed at root level, all other log files are organized under logHome/servers/server name/logs.
+If `FLAT` is specified, all files are placed at root level.
 * `httpAccessLogInLogHome`: Specifies whether the server HTTP access log files will be written to the same directory specified in `logHome`.
 Otherwise, server HTTP access log files will be written to the directory configured in the WebLogic domain configuration.
 Defaults to true.

 Elements related to security: